With the term analytics we refer to the collection, processing and presentation of data concerning the user activity.

 Analytics can be related to many very different goals; among them:

-- the evaluation of the level of activity inside CommonSpaces and inside individual communities /projects
+- the evaluation of the level of activity inside CommonSpaces (CS) and inside individual communities /projects

 - the identification of the most popular contents

 - the identification of the preferred functionality and / or the most frequent problems met by the users.

 Even if the analytics functionality is being developed largely in a pragmatic way, by putting brick above brick, we think that at some time all pieces could be re-assembled in a better thought-out way, according to explicit pedagogical principles.
 In particular, we envisage a point where individual "learning paths" could be extracted from the data and used to define or improve proposed "learning pathways".

 new - March 2019: During last months, the analytics functionality of CS has been extended by integrating it with the xAPI LRS of the Up2U integrated toolbox: see the help page Learning Analytics with xAPI in Up2U.

 We collect both data related to generic user interaction, that is to what the user does with the CommonS Platform, and data concerning interactions among users, that is system mediated communication and collaboration.

 From a practical viewpoint, we can distinguish data according to how they are collected:

 - data naturally resulting from user activity, mainly falling in what is called user generated content (UGC); examples are educational resources such as OERs and Learning Paths, forum posts, blog articles; as a rule, the CommonS Platforms adds to them metadata telling when and from whom each piece of content was created or modified